Take care of your freedom, Zelensky says in address to Irish students

 “This is not over yet, but still we’re hoping (Russian President Vladimir) Putin can hear us and that the information that we have is becoming a weapon and becoming a powerful weapon.”

-When asked how he deals with the pressure of leading a country fighting off an invasion, Mr Zelenskyy said “perfectly normal, it’s not pressure for me”.
+When asked how he deals with the pressure of leading a country fighting off an invasion, Mr Zelensky said “perfectly normal, it’s not pressure for me”.

 “I’m a calm person… Well, not every day surely.
 My team knows because there’s different days, different moments.
 That’s frankly speaking.”